cloudfoundry/notifications/README.md

 This override only applies to requests that match both the clientId and the kind.
 This has the most precedence and overrides all other overrides.

+### Development

+#### Running locally

+The application can be run locally by executing the `./bin/run` script.
+This script will look for a file called `./bin/env/development` to load environment variables.
+Setting the `TEST_MODE` env var to true will disable the requirement for a running SMTP server.